White Evangelicals’ Candid Talk About Race: 6 Takeaways

 [Last month I posted A Word to White Evangelicals: Now Is The Time To Engage Issues of Race, a call to action for beginning a journey toward respectful and responsible engagement with issues of race.
 As an action step, I invited white evangelicals to join me for small group conversation on race.
 The gathering took place April 1, 2017 at EGC.
 Here’s what we learned together from the experience.]

 With little more than a few key questions and a spark of hope, I wasn’t sure how this first conversation would go.
 Under a surprise April snowstorm, I wasn’t even sure who would show up.
 But I sensed that God was in this.
 Having done my part, I was trusting God to do his.

-One by one, six white evangelical Christians filtered in.
+One by one, eight white evangelical Christians filtered in.
 Men and women of different ages, life experiences, and church backgrounds came to the table with varied levels of awareness about race-related concerns.
 Against cultural headwinds of complacency and fear, these six were ready for an open conversation about race.

 Stepping Into the River

 To frame our time together, I invited each person in the group to use the image of a river to depict their journey toward racial reconciliation.
 It was my hope that by recalling our experiences together, we could help one another imagine pathways ahead and find the support to move forward.

 As people shared parts of their journey, we heard six unique stories.
 One man’s engagement with race issues began in the 1960s through his observation of racial discrimination at his university and his subsequent positive reaction toward the leadership of the Black Power movement.
 This got him thinking and eventually led him to visit a black church.
 One woman began to seriously think about race only weeks before our gathering because of an eye-opening grad school course.

 We then used our river-journeys to reflect together on three simple questions: With regard to our engagement in issues of race...